 Unauthorized Pick-Up Procedure

+These procedures are to be followed if an unauthorized person, a person who is incapacitated, or a person who is suspected of abuse attempts to pick up a child (Who are not the parent or guardian), or if no one comes to pick up a child.

 The Center follows a security protocol.
 Staff does not admit unknown persons without first determining that they should be admitted.
-Staff uses caution in admitting unauthorized or incapacitated persons and can refuse entrance to such individuals if they deem necessary.
+Staff uses caution in admitting unauthorized or incapacitated persons who are not the parent or guardian restrict access if deem necessary. and can refuse entrance to such individuals if they deem necessary.
 The Center’s priority is the general welfare, well-being, and safety of the children we care for.
 The following outlines the procedures we follow to handle these difficult situations.

 Unauthorized Person: Parents are asked on their registration form if there is anyone who MAY NOT pick up a child.
 Once we have been told a person MAY NOT pick up a child, this person will never be allowed to be an authorized person, even if their relationship with the family changes.
 This is to ensure there is no confusion amongst staff concerning who may and may not pick up a child at any time.
 The only exception to this rule is if the person is able to provide legal documentation that they have custody of the child.